 Nida Shakir, '13, is an associate in the Chicago office of Husch Blackwell LLP where she focuses her practice on all aspects of real estate transactions.

 Christian Bray, L'14, currently serves as the Associate Director of Athletics for Compliance at Harvard University and previously worked as the Assistant Athletic Director for Compliance at Yale University.

 Julia Bradley, '15, is a Human Resources Officer at District of Columbia Department of Human Resources where she works with the DC Retirement system.
 Prior to this, she supervised the centralized intake unit for the DC Office of Human Rights, the sole civil rights enforcement agency for the District.

-Jamie Yu, '15, is an attorney at Robert W. Baird & Co.
+Jamie Yu, '15, is associate general counsel at Robert W. Baird & Co.
 Incorporated and serves as secretary of the Board of Directors of PianoArts North American Competition and is on the advisory council for the Marquette Institute for Women's Leadership.

-Griselda Aldrete, '17, is the President and CEO of Hispanic Professionals of Greater Milwaukee (HPGM) and an adjunct instructor at Marquette University.
+Griselda Aldrete, '17, is the Executive Director od the Fire and Police Commission for the City of Milwaukee.
 In 2015, she was selected as a U.S. Delegate for the British American Project and named one of Wisconsin’s top 48 most powerful Latinos.
-She is one of 47 U.S. delegates to the German Marshall Fund of the United States.
+In 2018, she was one of 47 U.S. delegates to the German Marshall Fund of the United States.